 Budget and financial policies, approved by the Board, provide guidance for sufficient planning of resources, appropriate divisions between operational and capital activity, and adequate reserve levels for revenue shortfalls or expenditure needs.
 Fiscal integrity is the cornerstone upon which the District plans, monitors, and reports its financial activities and resources.
-Particular emphasis is placed on maintaining the financial stability of the District to manage revenue shortfalls and cash flows to ensure continued operations and to provide for unforeseen contingencies without impairing the quality of service needed to respond to its customers.
+Particular emphasis is placed on maintaining the financial stability of the District and the annual budget is developed with this objective.
+Goals for financial stability enable the District to manage revenue shortfalls and cash flows to ensure continued operations and to provide for unforeseen contingencies without impairing the quality of service needed to respond to its customers.